disneystreaming/smithy4s/modules/docs/src/01-overview/05-sharing-specs.md

 }
 ```

-This will not only remove the need for compilation (for the purposes of codegen), but also remove any visibility of the Smithy files in the **local** dependencies of your project (**local** meaning they're defined in the same build)
+This will not only remove the need for compilation (for the purposes of codegen), but also remove any visibility of the Smithy files in the **local** dependencies of your project (**local** meaning they're defined in the same build).

+You can use the same setting, `smithy4sLocalJars`, to add additional JARs containing Smithy specs - just keep in mind that remote dependencies (`libraryDependencies`) are added automatically!

 ### A word of warning